mlukaszek/arduino-smartlights/README.md

 ```

 There are few rules to follow when defining the mapping:
-* keys are input names
+* Keys in the map are input names
-* values are strings which consist of output names prefixed with `toggle:` or `timer:`, indicating type of action.
+* Values are strings, which consist of output names prefixed with `toggle:` or `timer:`, indicating type of action.
-  There is one exception - if you use `"off"` as a value, it's a special action that turns all outputs off.
+* There is one special value that you can use: `"off"` which means turn all outputs off.
+* You can use optional arguments for `timer:` entries.
+These should be comma separated, no whitespaces, and follow the output name.
+The first argument is expiration value (in multiplies of 30s period), and the second argument is either `on` or `off`, for cancellable and resettable timers respectively.
+In the example below the timer is set to 1 minute and is resettable.
+If you skip arguments, they default to `1` for expiry time (meaning 30 seconds) and `off`, meaning a cancellable timer.
-* if there is only 1-1 mapping between an input an a single action, the value is simply a string
+* If there is only 1-1 mapping between an input an a single action, the value can simply be a string
-* if there are many actions associated, then the value is another map, with `"short"`, `"medium"` or `"long"` as keys.
+* If there are many actions associated, then the value is another map, with `"short"`, `"medium"` or `"long"` as keys.

 #### Regenerating mapping